tock/tock/doc/reference/trd104-syscalls.md

 currently assigned to the Null Upcall, no upcall executes and thus this syscall will not return.

-`yield-param-1`, `yield-param-2`, and `yield-param-3` are unused and reserved.
+`yield-param-A`, and `yield-param-B` are unused and reserved.

-### 4.1.3 Yield-WaitFor
+### 4.1.3 Yield-WaitFor-CallbackIfPresent

-The third call, Yield-WaitFor, suspends the process until one specific upcall---the `WaitedForUpcallId`---is ready to execute.
+The third call, Yield-WaitFor-CallbackIfPresent, suspends the process until one specific upcall---the `WaitedForUpcallId`---is ready to execute.
 If other events arrive that would invoke an upcall on this process, they are queued by the kernel, and will be delivered after the event for the `WaitedForUpcallId`.
 Event order in this queue is maintained.

 This process will resume execution when an event in the kernel generates an upcall that matches the `WaitedForUpcallId`.